29 Time Saved by AI Productivity Tools Statistics

 1. Majority of companies now use AI in at least one department

-The shift toward AI adoption reflects widespread recognition of the manual work problem.
-72% of companies report using AI tools in at least one department, with productivity applications leading adoption.
-This rapid uptake indicates that organizations have moved past experimentation into production deployment.
+The move toward AI says a lot about how widely the manual work problem is now recognized.
+72% of companies report using AI tools in at least one department, and productivity applications are leading the way.
+That kind of uptake means organizations are past the experiment stage and into real production use.

 Quantifying the Gain: How AI Tools Deliver Time Savings